appium-boneyard/appium-dot-app/README.md

  * **Show Timestamps**: Show timestamps in console output.
  * **Log to File**: Send log output to this file.
  * **Log to WebHook**: Send log output to this HTTP listener.
+ * **Force Scroll Log to Bottom**: Force the log to scroll to the bottom when there is new output, regardless of the position.

 ### Developer Settings